Axiania/Asiania-RPG/README.md

 we lack but the important part is already done.
 You are free to use the script however to like though the credits should be given to Daryl and Truman (for a few extra touches with crates system).

+# How to use

 We have provided the database without passwords, serials and IP addresses of players.
 You can set yourself as an Owner by setting your admin_lvl field to 7 in users table.
+Import asiania.sql to your database and update your credentials in scriptfiles > Mysql.ini.
+It is recommended to edit the gamemode with sublime text to avoid issues.
+We won't provide any compiler or editor related help.
+Use the compiler version provided in the pawno folder with sublime text.

 Join our discord server (https://discord.gg/BUUzCFeYWG) for any kind of help and support related to the script.